Skip to main content

 System.out.println("Reason: " + result.reason());

-In experiments, you can analyze results across all examples:
+In experiments, analyze results across all examples.

 ExperimentResult experimentResult = experiment.run();